 TPI does not believe in one way to swing a golf club, rather in an infinite number of swing styles.
 But, we do believe there is one efficient way for every player to swing and it is based on what the player can physically do.

 TPI believes golfers will benefit the most from a healthy and efficient body.

 The most efficient swing is not the same for every golfer because efficiency is unique to their body.
 To achieve an efficient swing, a golfer must first be screened.
-This screen involves an assessment of swing mechanics and biomechanics, physical fitness, movement quality, current health and a client history.
+This screen involves an assessment of swing mechanics and biomechanics, physical fitness, movement quality, current health, and client history.

 The golfer is physically screened throughout the spine, pelvis, shoulders, wrists, hips, and ankles assessing both mobility and stability.
 Dysfunctional movement patterns at one or multiple joints could lead to dysfunctional swing patterns resulting in different types of golf injuries.

-Please call Scerbo Physical Therapy at 201-941-2240 or email firstname.lastname@example.org to speak with a Titleist Performance Institute Certified Instructor.
+Call us today at (201) 941-2240 or email email@example.com to speak with our Titleist Performance Institute Certified Instructor Dr. Michael E. Pomykala.

-Please visit the Titleist Performance Institute homepage for more information: www.mytpi.com
+Visit the Titleist Performance Institute homepage for more information about the details of the TPI program: www.mytpi.com